Tie Me Kangaroo Down, Sport: Deleted verse

-So let me Abos go loose.

 The stockman thus emancipates his indigenous offsiders at his death because they are "of no further use" to him.
-This verse does not feature in 21st-century versions of the song and, in a 2006 interview, Harris expressed regret about the racist nature of the original lyrics.
+Fellow Australian Horrie Dargie objected to this verse and when he released his cover version in May 1960 Dargie deliberately removed the offensive lyrics.
+Dargie's rendition reached No. 34 on the Kent Music Report (back-calculated) Australian singles chart.
+This verse did not feature in Harris's 21st-century versions of the song and, in a 2006 interview, Harris expressed regret about the racist nature of the original lyrics.

 Performances by Harris

 Many parodies, variations, and versions tailored for different countries exist of the song, and Harris performs excerpts from some of them on a 1969 live album released only in the UK called Rolf Harris Live at the Talk of the Town (EMI Columbia SCX 6313).
 He recorded a version with The Beatles on 18 December 1963 for the BBC programme From Us To You Say The Beatles in which each Beatle is included in the lyrics: "Don't ill-treat me pet dingo, Ringo"; "George's guitar's on the blink, I think"; "Prop me up by the wall Paul"; "Keep the hits coming on, John".
 In the final verse, the stockman's tanned hide is used to replace Ringo's drumheads.
 It was broadcast on 26 December.

-Harris performed the song during the Opening Ceremony of the 1982 Commonwealth Games in Brisbane, Queensland, Australia, with a special verse of lyrics written for the event; they are as follows:
+Harris performed the song during the Opening Ceremony of the 1982 Commonwealth Games in Brisbane, Queensland, Australia, he removed all reference to aboriginals and explained, "It had no special overtones when it was written ... a stockman was dying and he wanted his Aboriginal helpers to be released from their employment commitments."
+To replace it a special verse of lyrics was written for the event; they are as follows: